mixmaxhq/node-distributed-throttle-function/README.md

 ## Distributed Throttle

-This module allows you to throttle the invocation of a function (just like [Underscore#throttle](http://underscorejs.org/#throttle)) atomically across distributed system.
+This module allows you to throttle the invocation of a function (just like [Underscore#throttle](http://underscorejs.org/#throttle)) across a distributed system.
 It is built on top of Redis.
 It will currently always call the function on the leading edge and the trailing edge, just like Underscore's default implementation.

 ## Installing